C. Haddon Chambers

 Charles Haddon Spurgeon Chambers (22 April 1860 – 28 March 1921) was an Australia-born dramatist, active in England.

 Early life

-Chambers was born in Petersham, Sydney, the son of John Ritchie Chambers, who had a good position in the New South Wales civil service, came from Ulster, his mother, Frances, daughter of William Kellett, from Waterford.
-Charles was educated at the Petersham, Marrickville, and Fort Street High schools, but found routine study tedious and showed no special promise.
-He entered the lands department at 15 but did not stay long.
+Chambers was born in Petersham, Sydney.
 After two years in the outback working as a boundary rider, in 1880 he was invited by cousins to return with them to Ulster, from there he visited England.
 On Chambers' return he was in the managerial department of the Montague-Turner opera company.